-From bejewelled capelets to floor-sweeping capes, this pretty garment has become a new must-have bridal accessory that enhances the beauty of the wedding dress.
-Some are very warm and can save you on a cold evening, while others are thin and ethereal, creating a beautiful extra layer that shines and dazzles as you walk down the aisle.
+From bejewelled capelets to floor-sweeping capes, this pretty garment has become a must-have bridal fashion trend.
+Some can be super warm and can save you on a cold evening, while others are thin and ethereal, creating a beautiful extra layer that shines and dazzles as you walk down the aisle.

 From Marchesa and Jenny Packham to Berta and Viktor&Rolf, many labels showcased short wedding dresses.
 A cropped gown is not exactly new, but this season it is shorter than ever and well above the knee.
 Some of the looks are quite casual, while others are very elaborate, beautifully adorned with tassels, feathers, ruffles, fabric flowers, bling or bigger-than-ever pearls.